AnthonyG-24/CTC-website/README.md

-﻿# About
+﻿# Community Temple Church (CTC) Website

-The **CTC (Community Temple Church) Website** is designed to serve as a digital hub for both our congregation and visitors.
-The website provides easy access to live YouTube streaming of services, tributes, contact information, and other resources.
-Its goal is to create a welcoming and informative space where users can learn about our church, stay connected, and access important information in one place.
+The **Community Temple Church (CTC) Website** serves as a central digital platform for both our congregation and visitors.
+The website provides live streaming, event updates, church information, and much more.
+Our goal is to keep everyone informed and connected with the church community, no matter where they are.

-# Features
+## Features

+- **Home Page with Background Video**:
+  A visually engaging home page featuring a background video, setting the tone for the visitor's experience on the website.

+- **About Section**:
+  Learn about the history, mission, and core values of Community Temple Church.
+This section provides insights into who we are, our beliefs, and the journey that brought us here.

+- **Baptism Information**:
+  Dedicated section with information about baptism, including steps for those interested in getting baptized.

+- **Mothers’ Ministry**:
+  A section dedicated to mothers and their contributions to the church.

+- **Services Section**:
+  Stay informed about our regular church services, including sermons, bible studies, and special services.

+- **Events Section**:
+  A calendar and listing of upcoming church events, from community outreach programs to church celebrations.
+This section ensures that the congregation stays updated on important dates and activities.

+- **Contact Information**:
+  Easily find our contact details.

+- **Donate Section**:
+  Visitors can contribute to the church using the secure online donation system.
+This section offers a convenient way to give to support the church’s mission and activities.

+## Technologies Used

+- **HTML**:
+  Used for structuring the content and providing a semantic layout for the website.

+- **CSS**:
+  Custom CSS ensures responsive design and a modern, visually appealing interface, adaptable to both desktop and mobile devices.

+- **JavaScript**:
+  Enhances interactivity across the website, such as dynamic content toggling, image carousels, and form validations for contact and donation forms.

+- **YouTube API**:
-- **Live YouTube Streaming**: Seamlessly integrates live YouTube streams and chat directly on the website, allowing visitors to watch services in real-time.
+  Integrates live streaming and live chat directly into the website, enabling visitors to participate in services remotely.
-- **Tributes Section**: Dedicated space for remembering and honoring members of the church.
-- **Contact Information**: Provides easy access to the church’s contact details, including address, phone number, and email, with an embedded map for directions.
-- **Responsive Design**: Fully optimized for various devices, from desktops to mobile phones, ensuring a smooth user experience across all platforms.

-# Technologies Used

-- **HTML**: For structuring the website content.
-- **CSS**: For styling the website with a focus on responsiveness and modern design principles.
-- **JavaScript**: For adding interactivity, such as image slideshows and dynamic content toggling.
-- **YouTube API**: For embedding live streams and chat features.
+- **Netlify**:
-- **Netlify**: Used for deployment and serverless functions to handle dynamic YouTube video fetching.
+  Deployed and hosted on Netlify, using serverless functions to dynamically retrieve YouTube live streams and manage secure backend processes.